NSamarin/Timetable2Calendar/README.md

 # Timetable2Calendar
-Export MyEd Calendar for use with other Calendars (eg. Google, Apple)
+Export MyEd PATH Timetable Data to the .CSV file, in order to import it later to other Calendars (eg. Google, Apple)